carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 * ``global`` - Emit module destructors that are called via a platform specific array (see `llvm.global_dtors`).
 * ``none`` - Do not emit module destructors.

-.. option:: -fsanitize-blacklist=<arg>
+.. option:: -fsanitize-ignorelist=<arg>

-Path to blacklist file for sanitizers
+Path to ignorelist file for sanitizers

 .. option:: -fsanitize-cfi-canonical-jump-tables, -fno-sanitize-cfi-canonical-jump-tables